Mathematics

 Core Maths (AQA)

-Students who are not taking A-Level maths often struggle as they are surprised by the amount of mathematical knowledge that they need in their other A-Level subjects; this is not just the Sciences, which are very heavily Maths based, but also a number of Humanities and Social Science subject.
+Students who are not taking A-Level maths often struggle as they are surprised by the amount of mathematical knowledge that they need in their other A-Level subjects; this is not just the sciences, which are very heavily maths based, but also a number of humanities and social science subjects.

 Core maths is especially useful for students taking science or social science A-Levels.
 However, due to its focus on real world applications of mathematics, it is beneficial to all students regardless of their choice of subjects.